 4,000 Feet Above the Earth, 2 Moving Hot Air Balloons and 1 Highline Sans Leash

-Looking back at this incredible year of smiles and adventure, I take a moment of pause to reminisce about the wonderful fruition of many outdoor projects and the unfortunate demise of others.
-I’m reminded of how much life can turn on a dime and lead us in new wonderful directions when we least expect them to.
-As one door closes inevitably others will open, and this spontaneity of opportunities always makes me excited for the unexpected paths ahead.
-Out here in the crisp cool conditions of Moab’s fine desert, the Moab Monkeys have been raging hard and taking advantage of the incredible weather as the winter season slowly approaches.
-This is about the time I start making plans for travel to the southern hemisphere and this year it’s looking like Southeast Asia is calling.
-In this brief moment, however, I sip my coffee outside and reflect on the incredible hot air balloon highline stunt my friends and I recently accomplished outside Las Vegas.
-I’m including here the 3 part video series that covers the full story and build up to success, which Cody Tuttle and myself filmed and edited together.
+Looking back at this incredible year of smiles and adventure, I take a moment of pause to reminisce about the wonderful fruition of many outdoor projects.
+I’m reminded of how much life can turn on a dime and lead in new wonderful directions when least expected.
+Out here in the crisp cool Fall conditions of Moab, the Moab Monkeys have been raging hard and taking advantage of the incredible weather as the winter season slowly approaches.
+In this moment, I find myself casually sipping coffee outside and reflecting on the incredible new world record established walking the highest highline (over 4,000′ tall) between two moving hot air balloons outside of Las Vegas, Nevada.
+Below is the 3 part video series, which covers the full story and build up to monumental success, which Cody Tuttle and myself documented and edited together in the passing month.